 6. Sun protection

-Kenya is located on the equator and the sun is strong all ear-round.
-A wide-brimmed sunhat, sunscreen and sunglasses (ideally polarized) are essential.
+Kenya is located on the equator and the sun is strong all year round.
+A wide-brimmed sunhat, sunscreen and sunglasses (ideally polarised) are essential.
 Aim for water-resistant and high SPF sunscreen to protect your skin while you're out exploring.

 7. Travel towel